-The KNF deems it necessary that only universal pension fund companies that meet the following criteria combined should pay dividends in 2024.
+The KNF deems it necessary that only universal pension fund companies that meet the following criteria combined should pay dividends in 2025.

-- A. Payment in an amount not exceeding 100% of net profit for 2023 - I. The company received a recent SREP final rating of 1 (good) or 2 (satisfactory); - II.
-In 2023 and in the period from the beginning of 2024 until the date of the resolution on profit distribution, no situation arose in which the company failed to meet statutory capital requirements; - III.
-As of 31 December 2023, the value of the company's equity, plus the value of the Guarantee Fund attributable to the company, represented not less than 1% of the net asset value of all pension funds managed by the company; - IV.
-As of 31 December 2023, the value of the company's liquid assets9 plus the value of the Guarantee Fund attributable to the company represented no less than 1% of the net asset value of all pension funds managed by the company. - B. Payment of more than 100% of net profit for 2023 - I. The company received a final SREP rating of 1 (good); - II.
-The Society meets criteria II IV listed in letter (A); - III.
-The amount of the payout may not cause the value of the company's liquid assets, plus the value of the Guarantee Fund attributable to the company, to be less than 1.75% of the net asset value of all pension funds managed by the company in 2024.
+- A. Payment in an amount not exceeding 100% of net profit for 2024 - I. The company received a recent SREP final rating of 1 (good) or 2 (satisfactory). - II.
+In 2024 and in the period from the beginning of 2025 until the date of the resolution on profit distribution, no situation arose in which the company failed to meet statutory capital requirements. - III.
+As of 31 December 2024, the value of the company's equity, plus the value of the Guarantee Fund attributable to the company, represented not less than 1% of the net asset value of all pension funds managed by the company. - IV.As of 31 December 2024, the value of the company's liquid assets12 plus the value of the Guarantee Fund attributable to the company represented no less than 1% of the net asset value of all pension funds managed by the company.

-9 The following are considered liquid assets: securities issued by the State Treasury or the NBP, securities guaranteed or underwritten by the State Treasury or the National Bank of Poland, receivables from OFEs for the premium and management fee, cash and other monetary assets and other short-term financial assets.
+12 The following are considered liquid assets: securities issued by the State Treasury or the NBP, securities guaranteed or underwritten by the State Treasury or the National Bank of Poland, receivables from OFEs for the premium and management fee, cash and other monetary assets and other short-term financial assets.